rmmartins/AzureReadiness/README.md

 * [Resource Manager Template Reference](https://azure.microsoft.com/en-us/blog/azure-resource-manager-template-reference-now-available/) - References to ARM Templates
 * [ITProCareerCenter](https://www.itprocareercenter.com) - IT Pro Career Center from Microsoft
 * [ITProCloudEssentials](https://www.itprocloudessentials.com) - IT Pro Cloud Essentials from Microsoft
+* [Azure Notes](https://azurenotes.tech/) - A place to know about new features from all Azure Services

 ### Video Resources